Who Should Not Use Paragard?

 - Cannot feel Paragard threads or can feel the threads are much longer

 What if I Become Pregnant While Using Paragard?

-If you continue a pregnancy with Paragard in place, see your healthcare provider regularly.
-Contact your healthcare provider right away if you get fever, chills, cramping, pain, bleeding, flu-like symptoms, or an unusual, bad-smelling vaginal discharge.
+If you continue your pregnancy with Paragard in place, see your healthcare provider regularly.
+Call your healthcare provider right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from